ataraxao/drex/Cooperative_Wealth_Agreement.md

 (h) **“Termination Notice”** means a written notice stating that a Party terminates this Agreement, delivered in accordance with Section 2.4.

-(i) **“Termination Date”** means the date and time a Termination Notice becomes effective under Section 2.4, or the date of a Deemed Termination Event under Section 7.1A or 7.1B (or a Deemed Termination Event elected under Section 3.1B(c)).
+(i) **“Termination Date”** means the effective time a Termination Notice becomes effective under Section 2.4, or the time of a Deemed Termination Event under Section 7.1A or 7.1B (or a Deemed Termination Event elected under Section 3.1B(c)).

 (j) **“Allocation Percentage”** means the percentage used to allocate Vehicle Account value between the Parties under Article IV and Article VII.
 The Allocation Percentage accrues over time as a measurement convention for allocation of the Vehicle Account only.

 (k) **“Valuation Time”** means the official closing value (or, for mutual funds, the published NAV) on the most recent trading day ending prior to the triggering event requiring a calculation under this Agreement, as reflected on the custodian’s official records.

+(l) **“B Designated Account”** means a brokerage account in Party B’s own name (or Party B’s revocable trust, if permitted by the custodian and designated in writing) that Party B designates in writing for receipt of in-kind and/or cash distributions under this Agreement.

-(l) **“B Distribution”** means any transfer of value from the Vehicle Account to or for the primary benefit of Party B, including: (i) cash distributions; (ii) in-kind securities distributions to a Party B account; (iii) payment from the Vehicle Account of Party B’s personal expenses; and (iv) any other transfer designated in writing by both Parties as a B Distribution.
-Shared spending that is mutually agreed and reasonably for joint benefit is not a B Distribution unless expressly designated as such.
+(m) **“B Distribution”** means a transfer of value from the Vehicle Account to Party B’s B Designated Account (in cash or in-kind securities), executed by the Independent Administrator pursuant to an Administrator Event.
+For avoidance of doubt: (i) a Shared Withdrawal for shared goals is not a B Distribution unless expressly designated as such in a joint written instruction; and (ii) payment of Party B’s personal expenses from the Vehicle Account is not permitted unless both Parties provide a one-time joint written instruction expressly designating such payment as a B Distribution for ledger purposes.

-(m) **“B Distribution Ledger”** means the running dollar ledger maintained by the Independent Administrator reflecting B Distributions actually executed under this Agreement, valued at the applicable Valuation Time for each entry.
+(n) **“B Distribution Ledger”** means the running dollar ledger maintained by the Independent Administrator reflecting B Distributions actually executed under this Agreement, valued at the applicable Valuation Time for each entry.

-(n) **“Shared Withdrawal”** means a withdrawal/distribution from the Vehicle Account jointly agreed by both Parties for shared goals pursuant to Section 5.1.
+(o) **“Shared Withdrawal”** means a withdrawal/distribution from the Vehicle Account jointly agreed by both Parties for shared goals pursuant to Section 5.1.

-(o) **“Joint Asset”** means any tangible asset acquired in whole or in part using Vehicle Account funds and titled to the Parties as tenants in common (or equivalent), or titled to the Vehicle LLC if the Parties elect that approach in writing, governed by Exhibit 2.
+(p) **“Joint Asset”** means any tangible asset acquired in whole or in part using Vehicle Account funds and titled to the Parties as tenants in common (or equivalent), or titled to the Vehicle LLC if the Parties elect that approach in writing, governed by Exhibit 2.

-(p) **“Liquidity Event Date”** means the third (3rd) anniversary of the Operative Date and each three (3) year anniversary thereafter.
+(q) **“Liquidity Event Date”** means the third (3rd) anniversary of the Operative Date and each three (3) year anniversary thereafter.

-(q) **“Liquidity Window”** means the thirty (30) day period beginning on each Liquidity Event Date.
+(r) **“Liquidity Window”** means the thirty (30) day period beginning on each Liquidity Event Date.

-(r) **“Liquidity Election”** means Party B’s written election delivered during a Liquidity Window to request a Liquidity distribution under Section 7.3.
+(s) **“Liquidity Election”** means Party B’s written election delivered during a Liquidity Window to request a Liquidity distribution under Section 7.3.

-(s) **“Administrator Event”** means only: (i) a Liquidity distribution under Section 7.3 upon a valid Liquidity Election; (ii) a Termination unwind under Section 7.2; or (iii) a dispute holdback and distribution of undisputed amounts under Article VIII.
+(t) **“Administrator Event”** means only: (i) a Liquidity distribution under Section 7.3 upon a valid Liquidity Election; (ii) a Termination unwind under Section 7.2; or (iii) a dispute holdback and distribution of undisputed amounts under Article VIII.

-(t) **“Admin Reserve”** means the minimum cash reserve maintained in the Vehicle Account to pay the Independent Administrator’s fees and costs.
+(u) **“Admin Reserve”** means the minimum cash reserve maintained in the Vehicle Account to pay the Independent Administrator’s fees and costs.

 ### 2.4 Notices; Deemed Delivery; Address Updates; Fallback Channel (Anti-Evasion)
 (a) **Notice Contact Information.** Each Party shall designate in writing to the other Party and to the Independent Administrator: (i) a Notice Email address (“**Notice Email**”), (ii) a physical mailing address (“**Notice Address**”), and (iii) an optional mobile number and/or messaging handle for the Fallback Channel (“**Fallback Contact**”).
 The Parties’ initial Notice Email, Notice Address, and Fallback Contact (if any) are set forth in Exhibit 0.

-Each Party shall keep such information current by providing written notice of any change.
-A Party’s failure to update contact information does not invalidate notices properly sent to that Party’s last designated Notice Email, Notice Address, and (if provided) Fallback Contact.

-Updates Effective Only Upon Notice.
-Any update to a Party’s Notice Email/Notice Address/Fallback Contact must be delivered as a notice under this Section 2.4 to the other Party and to the Independent Administrator, and becomes effective only upon deemed delivery under subsection (c).
+**Updates Effective Only Upon Notice.** Any update to Notice Email/Notice Address/Fallback Contact must be delivered as a notice under this Section 2.4 to the other Party and to the Independent Administrator, and becomes effective only upon deemed delivery under subsection (c).

 (b) **Permitted Methods.** Any notice required or permitted under this Agreement must be in writing and sent to the recipient (and, where applicable, to the Independent Administrator) by:
 (i) email to the recipient’s Notice Email; and
 (ii) nationally recognized overnight courier (signature requested) or certified mail to the recipient’s Notice Address.

-(c) **Deemed Effective Time (No Receipt Requirement).** A notice is deemed effective at the earliest of:
+(c) **Deemed Effective Time (General Notices).** Except as modified for Termination Notice in subsection (g), a notice is deemed effective at the earliest of:
 (i) the time the email is sent (as shown by the sender’s email records) provided it is not rejected by an immediate “hard bounce”; or
 (ii) the second (2nd) business day after deposit with a nationally recognized overnight courier (as shown by tracking), or the fifth (5th) business day after mailing by certified mail (as shown by mailing receipt),
 in each case, so long as the notice was sent to the recipient’s last designated Notice Email and Notice Address.

-(d) **Fallback Channel (Supplemental).** If the sender receives an email hard bounce or the courier/certified mail is returned as undeliverable, and the recipient has provided a Fallback Contact, the sender shall also send a copy of the notice via the Fallback Channel, which may be SMS text message and/or Signal message to the last designated mobile number, or a comparable widely used encrypted messaging application designated in writing by the recipient.
-Use of the Fallback Channel is supplemental and does not delay the deemed effective time under subsection (c).
+(d) **Fallback Channel (Supplemental).** If the sender receives an email hard bounce or the courier/certified mail is returned as undeliverable, and the recipient has provided a Fallback Contact, the sender shall also send a copy of the notice via the Fallback Channel, which may be SMS and/or a widely used encrypted messaging application designated in writing by the recipient.
+Use of the Fallback Channel is supplemental and does not delay effectiveness under this Section 2.4.

 (e) **Unreachability; No Evasion.** The fact that a notice is not actually received, is returned as undeliverable, or is otherwise not acknowledged shall not prevent the notice from becoming effective if sent in compliance with this Section 2.4.

 (f) **Copies to Independent Administrator.** Any Termination Notice and any Liquidity Election must also be sent to the Independent Administrator using the same methods (email plus courier/certified mail), and may also be copied via the Fallback Channel if applicable.
 The Independent Administrator may rely on the deemed effective time under this Section 2.4.

+(g) **Termination Notice Effective Time (Tightened).** Notwithstanding subsection (c), a Termination Notice is effective only at the **later** of:
+(i) the time the Termination Notice email is sent without an immediate hard bounce; and
+(ii) the second (2nd) business day after deposit with a nationally recognized overnight courier (signature requested), or the fifth (5th) business day after mailing by certified mail,
+in each case sent to the recipient’s last designated Notice Email and Notice Address and copied to the Independent Administrator.

 ### 2.5 Alternative Service for Disputes (Where Permitted)
 If a dispute arises under this Agreement and a Party cannot, after reasonable efforts, be reached at the Notice Email/Notice Address/Fallback Contact on file, the arbitrator (or a court with jurisdiction) may authorize alternative means of service and notice consistent with applicable law and due process, including service by email-only, messaging-only, service on counsel, service by publication, or any other method reasonably calculated to provide notice under the circumstances.
 Any such order shall be sufficient authority for the Independent Administrator to act in reliance on notices, interim orders, or final awards delivered using such authorized method.